-vi Tax treaties
+Tax treaties

-Ireland has signed comprehensive double taxation agreements with 76 countries, 74 of which are currently in effect.
+Ireland has signed comprehensive double taxation agreements with 78 countries, 76 of which are currently in effect.
 The agreements cover direct taxes, which in the case of Ireland are the following:

-- a income tax;
+- 1. income tax;

-- b universal social charge;
+- 2. universal social charge;

-- c corporation tax; and
+- 3. corporation tax; and

-- d CGT.
+- 4. CGT.